Digital cleanup for businesses

 How to do a Digital Cleanup

-Companies and organizations can make changes in everyday work flow that help reduce the ecological footprint of digital systems significantly.
+Companies and organisations can make changes in everyday work flow that help reduce the ecological footprint of digital systems significantly.
 This requires a little time and willingness to make strategic decisions and implement simple changes.
 When you think of your workflow, you must evaluate what does and does not work, then assess how you can make the system work better for everyone.

 As a business, why should you care?